También puedes leer este artículo en: Español

-To say this tsundere girl is wound a little tight is an understatement.
+To say this tsundere character is wound a little tight is an understatement.
 When it comes to the protagonist, Rito, she often says exactly the opposite of what she wants to say, insulting him or calling him shameless or a pervert.
 Over the course of the series she copes with her conflicting feelings for Rito as she denies her feelings for him.
 She is always keeping him at arm’s length even as she fantasies about a life with him as his wife.

 9. Kaname Chidori from Full Metal Panic!

 Chidori is a high school student.
 She’s tall and slender with black-blue hair and brown eyes.
 She is looked up to by the girls in school as an idol.
 The boys, on the other hand, aren’t that interested in her because of her mouth.
 She is considered unladylike because she speaks her mind.
 She is also a very physical girl, not afraid to use her physical talent and strength to defend herself or others.
 She does have a short fuse.
 Her greatest problem is that she has some innate ability called “Whispered” that is sought after by multiple military and terrorist organizations, so she has to be protected by Mithril -- a private military organization.
 The man in charge of this detail is Sargent Sousuke, a veteran soldier who goes undercover as a classmate at her school at to protect her without letting her know.